kooba/MongoBurgerCo/README.md

 ## MongoDB spatial features.

-Sample application shows use of: $geoWithin, $near and $geoIntersects queries.
+Sample application showing use of: $geoWithin, $near and $geoIntersects queries.

 Currently MongoDB doesn't support [querying along Polyline](https://jira.mongodb.org/browse/SERVER-4339) which is required for "Drive Thru" example.
 Sample of workaround using Douglas-Peucker line simplification algorithm is shown.